jagilley/fact-checker/README.md

 *Be sure to wrap your question in quotes if you're passing it as a command line argument.*

 Alternatively, you can use the provided `fact_checker.ipynb` notebook.

+## example

+Question: *"What type of mammal lays the biggest eggs?"*

+**Initial answer:**
+The biggest eggs laid by any mammal belong to the elephant.

+**Assumptions made:**
+- The elephant is a mammal
+- Mammals lay eggs
+- Eggs come in different sizes
+- Elephants lay bigger eggs than other mammals

+**Verification of assumptions:**
+- The elephant is a mammal: TRUE
+- Mammals lay eggs: FALSE - Most mammals give birth to live young.
+- Eggs come in different sizes: TRUE
+- Elephants lay bigger eggs than other mammals: FALSE - Elephants do not lay eggs.

+**New answer:**
+This question cannot be answered because elephants do not lay eggs and most mammals give birth to live young.